 - Occurs most often in lower back and neck areas

 What is Spinal Stenosis?

 Spinal stenosis is a narrowing of the spinal canal.
 The narrowing effect places pressure on the spinal cord.
 Patients begin to experience problems when inflammation of the nerves occur at the level of increased pressure.
 The pressure can be caused by a number of factors including wear and tear from aging, bulging or herniated discs or Spondylolisthesis (the slipping of one vertebra onto another).

 Our team of back and spine specialists will pinpoint the exact location of your spinal stenosis and develop a treatment plan to successfully address it.
-Initial treatments generally emphasize conservative care including over-the-counter pain relievers and anti-inflammatory medications, moist heat and ice packs, targeted exercise or physical therapy, rest or restricted activity and injections to block the pain and reduce the inflammation.
+Initial treatments generally emphasize conservative care including over-the-counter pain relievers and anti-inflammatory medications, moist heat and ice packs, targeted exercise, chiropractic care, acupuncture, rest or restricted activity and injections to block the pain and reduce the inflammation.
 If these conservative approaches aren’t successful, surgery may be the best treatment option.
 Because our focus is on minimally invasive approaches, recovery times are generally quicker and patients often experience pain relief sooner rather than later.

 Spinal stenosis can be caused by:

 - Herniated disc